 Either way, heed this advice.
 Don’t jump to derail the way everyone works, solely because you know a better way.

 This is a lesson I’ve had to learn & encourage as an admin.
-Tech implementations aren’t specific to individuals.
-They are first and foremost about the mission.
+Tech implementations aren’t about individual preferences!
+They are first and foremost about the org.

-But also, do the work to prove me wrong! 😀 Create a product matrix to compare options.
+But that doesn’t mean you can’t prove me wrong! 😀 Put in the work.
+Create a product matrix to compare options.
 Consider everyone’s needs.
 Aim to be objective.
-Check your personal preferences.
 Let others weigh in.
 And most importantly, don’t just focus on convincing them.
-Give them a chance to change your mind, too.
+Give staff a chance to change your mind on things, too.

 4) Because your data is bad